 This is how I’ll start talking about the topic following the prompts.
 I’ll try to add as much information as I can to prolong my speech.
 I’ll also keep looking at the notes I made to balance my speech with the topic card.

 The trick here is to talk about a common neighbourhood party but when you describe it, let the examiner believe that it was an unusual experience for you.

-Later that afternoon, the party started and like all other party days I wanted to hide.
-Again, those kids somehow found me and urged me to join them in the party.
+Later that afternoon, the party started and like all other party days, I wanted to hide.
+Again, those kids somehow found me and urged me to join them at the party.
 They also promised me that I wouldn’t be bothered by anyone.
-When I went to the party, I saw all the people from the 50 houses of my community.
-I saw adults, aged people, little children and youngsters.
+When I went to the party, I saw all the people from the 50 houses in my community.
+I saw adults, aged people, little children, and youngsters.
 Then, a very unexpected thing happened.
-Every one stood up from their chairs and started clapping and appreciating me for the beautiful decoration.
+Everyone stood up from their chairs and started clapping and appreciating me for the beautiful decoration.
 I was quite shocked when the Mayor of our council called me by name to the stage to share my thoughts about the party.
 I had never faced such a strange moment in my life.
-I somehow managed myself and went to the stage, gave a very short speech by thanking everyone in the party, especially those kids who actually helped me get out of my room and become a part of the community.
+I somehow managed myself and went to the stage, giving a very short speech by thanking everyone at the party, especially those kids who actually helped me get out of my room and become a part of the community.
 After all the speeches by guests and parents, we had a big feast in the park.
 I went to the kids and thanked them again.
 Each of them gave me a hug which made me quite emotional.
 They became my neighbourhood friends from that day.

-I think it was an unusual experience to do works with teenagers as I have never done that before.
+It was an unusual experience to work with teenagers as I have never done that before.
 It was also quite special and a first-time experience for me to be appreciated by seniors in my community.